kristiankunc/cube-api-docs/README.md

 ---
 ## Ranks
-Returns a rank of the provied player
+Returns a rank of the provided player

 ### Request
 ```